-- (1) Appointment of a Chair of the meeting at which the motion is made. - (2) Motions relating to the accuracy of the minutes. - (3) That an item of business specified in the summons has precedence. - (4) Remission Referral of a free-standing motion (under Standing Order 7) to a Committee
+- (1) Appointment of a Chair of the meeting at which the motion is made. - (2) Motions relating to the accuracy of the minutes. - (3) That an item of business specified in the summons has precedence. - (4) Remission-Referral of a free-standing motion (under Standing Order 7) to a Committee

-- (5) Appointment of a Committee or Members thereof, occasioned by an item mentioned in the summons to the meeting. - (6) Adoption of recommendations of Committees or officers and any consequent resolutions. - (7) That leave be given to withdraw a motion. - (8) Extending the time limit for speeches. - (9) That the Council proceed to the next business. - (10) That the question be now put a vote shall now be taken. - (11) To That the debate be now adjourned the debate. - (12) To That the Council do now adjourn the meeting. - (13) Authorising the sealing of documents. - (14) Suspending Standing Orders, in accordance with Standing Order No. 48. - (15) A Motion under Section 100A (2) and (4) of the Local Government Act 1972 to exclude the public. - (16) That a Member named under Standing Order No. 33(Disorderly Conduct) be not further heard or leave the meeting. - (17) Giving consent of the Council where the consent of the Council is required by these Standing Orders.
+- Appointment of a Committee or Members thereof, occasioned by an item mentioned in the (5) summons to the meeting.
+(6) Adoption of recommendations of Committees or officers and any consequent resolutions.
+(7) That leave be given to withdraw a motion.
+(8) Extending the time limit for speeches.
+(9)That the Council proceed to the next business.
+(10)That the question be now put a vote shall now be taken.
+(11)To That the debate be now adjourned the debate.
+(12)To That the Council do now adjourn the meeting.
+(13)Authorising the sealing of documents.
+(14)Suspending Standing Orders, in accordance with Standing Order No. 48.
+A Motion under Section 100A (2) and (4) of the Local Government Act 1972 to exclude the (15)public. - Standing Orders.

+heard or leave the meeting.

+Giving consent of the Council where the consent of the Council is required by these